top of page

 Castello di San Giorgio

 The building itself is extremely impressive with the castle set against the backdrop of the lake and surrounded by a moat.
 It's enormous, with its imposing towers dominating the skyline.
-We were lucky enough to have our visit coincide with the Biennale Light Art group show where the outward-facing rooms of the palace, as well as some of the outdoor areas, were used as exhibition spaces.
+Our visit coincides with the Biennale Light Art group show where the outward-facing rooms of the palace, as well as some of the outdoor areas, are used as exhibition spaces.

 Most were not visible during the day, with the exception of the dancing ballerina figures and horses in the water of the moat, and the centaurs on the adjoining bridge.
-While they looked beautiful during the day, they were transformed at night by dramatic lightning.
+While they look beautiful during the day, they're transformed at night by dramatic lightning.
 It was then the outer rooms of the palace came to life with a diverse range of contemporary light works.
-I loved the contrast of seeing very modern works set in a very ancient setting.
+I love the contrast of modern artworks in an ancient setting.

 Last but not least, check to see if there are any temporary exhibitions on in the castle during your visit.
-We were very lucky to see a small but fascinating show by Austrian artist Hubert Sattler called 'Il giro del mondo in 8 stanze' - 'Around the world in 8 rooms'.
+We're very lucky to see a small but fascinating show by Austrian artist Hubert Sattler called 'Il giro del mondo in 8 stanze' - 'Around the world in 8 rooms'.
 Working in the mid to late 19th century, Sattler was an artist who spent his life travelling the world and visually documenting the places he visited.
-The canvases were quite large in scale with cities and landscapes captured in the most painstaking and minute geographic detail.
-It was almost like looking at a photograph in some instances, while others were more painterly.
-They were astonishing.
-The exhibition featured his paintings of the cities of Paris, Rome, Venice, Boston, Toledo and London, among others and his landscapes of places as far ranging as Egypt, Jerusalem, Niagara Falls and the Grand Canyon.
+The canvases are large in scale with cities and landscapes captured in the most painstaking and minute geographic detail.
+It's almost like looking at a photograph in some instances, while others are more painterly.
+All are astonishing.
+The exhibition features his paintings of the cities of Paris, Rome, Venice, Boston, Toledo and London, among others and his landscapes of places as far ranging as Egypt, Jerusalem, Niagara Falls and the Grand Canyon.

 * Stations of the Cross, St Peter's Cathedral

-However our favourite thing about the interior was the modern interpretation of the Stations of the Cross by contemporary artist Andrea Jori from 1996 which really caught our attention.
-Executed in terracotta, I have never seen anything quite like them.
-They were profoundly affecting and full of emotion.
-I thought it was a brave commission by this church to have such a bold and modern representation on their walls.
+However our favourite thing about the interior is the modern interpretation of the Stations of the Cross by contemporary artist Andrea Jori from 1996 which really caught our attention.
+Executed in terracotta, they're profoundly affecting and full of emotion.
+It's a brave commission by this church to have such a bold and modern representation on their walls.
 Maybe in time it will inspire others to do the same.

 * Church of Sant' Andrea